 3. Pete Herman: Arguably, no bantam champion faced stiffer opposition than “Kid Herman.”
 He defeated a long list of terrific battlers, including Kid Williams, Jimmy Wilde, Young Solzberg, Abe Friedman, Frankie Burns, Joe Lynch, Young Zulu and Johnny Coulon.

 2. George Dixon: A pugilistic innovator and the first black man to hold a world crown, “Little Chocolate” has been hailed as the finest fighter of the 19th century by Monte Cox and the greatest bantam of all-time by Nat Fleischer.
 Champion for almost a full decade, he fought in 23 title bouts, the most ever until Joe Louis broke the record.

 1. Eder Jofre: Few historians do not rank Jofre as the best bantamweight of them all.
 His splendid career is one of the most impressive in the history of the sport.
 With only two losses in 80 fights, both to Fighting Harada, and more than 50 knockouts, Jofre is clearly one of the greatest boxers of all time.

-Honorable Mentions: Orlando Canizales, Khaosai Galaxy, Lupe Pintor, Joe Lynch, Jeff Chandler, Sixto Escobar, Frankie Burns, Jose Becerra, Jimmy Carruthers, Abe Goldstein, Jeff Fenech, Rafael Herrera, Raul Macias, Lionel Rose, Miguel Lora, Veeraphol Sahaprom, Harry Jeffra.
+Honorable Mentions: Orlando Canizales, Khaosai Galaxy, Lupe Pintor, Joe Lynch, Jeff Chandler, Sixto Escobar, Frankie Burns, Jose Becerra, Rafael Herrera, Jimmy Carruthers, Abe Goldstein, Jeff Fenech, Rafael Herrera, Raul Macias, Lionel Rose, Miguel Lora, Veeraphol Sahaprom, Harry Jeffra.